About the course

 We aim to make decisions and let you know the outcome of your interview as soon as possible after the interview day.

-Interviews will begin in late November 2018 and continue until all places have been filled or the course closes.
+Interviews will begin in November 2019 and continue until all places have been filled or the course closes.

 How school placements work